fortrabbit/help/docs/support-tips.md

 This is the most time-efficient way to handle being stuck, and it's the most respectful approach of other people's time.

-## Be specific about the issue

-Ambiguity is the kryptonite of support.
-Give us timestamps, full error messages, error logs, screenshots, URLs, and any other specific information that can help to identify a problem.
-Stick to one problem at a time, this helps reduce the noise level and confusion factor if the problem has to be handed over to another support agent.

-* Bad: _"Urgent.
-Something is wrong.
-Fix this ASAP!"_
-* Better: _"At 17:00 UTC today, my app foobar shows an error: ECONNREFUSED after several seconds when I visit the URL http://foobar.com/contact-us and click the 'submit' button"_

-## Describe your problem in technical terms

-Use technical language to describe your problem if you are able to do so.
-Put some effort into explaining exactly what's going on.

-* Bad: _"My site is stuck."_
-* Better: _"When I visit mydomain.com, the browser shows an error: "Not secure" in the URL bar"_

 ## Provide sufficient information right away

 Avoid trying to "negotiate a connection" with a support agent.
 We are not always ready to participate in a chat session.